chrisabrams/grimwire/README.md

 Grimwire is a Web client framework which runs RESTful servers inside of [Web Workers](https://developer.mozilla.org/en-US/docs/DOM/Using_web_workers).
 Its page is broken into independent regions which navigate Worker URLs (under the `httpl://` protocol).
 It is made to be a secure, user-configurable platform for social software-sharing.

-Applications are created with JSON files specifying the active Workers and their settings.
-The Workers serve UIs and export APIs for each other to consume.
-The document hosts configuration at `httpl://config.env`, session storage at `httpl://storage.env`, and active Worker scripts at `httpl://workers.env`.
-As a result, apps on Grimwire can be shared and modified in-session by users, and do not require a backend service to operate.
+Apps on Grimwire (including their source code) can be shared and modified in-session by users, and do not require a backend service to operate.
+Workers can be reused between apps - in fact, apps are just arrays of Workers configured together.
+With no client-side Javascript (all Workers are servers) Grimwire can enforce permissions and compose UIs in a shared layout, making it an ideal platform for reusable, user-driven Web software.

 **Completed Features**

  - Multi-threaded Web applications with well-structured, strongly-encapsulated programs
- - Unified HTTP/REST interface (links, forms, and Ajax calls) for software running locally or remotely
+ - Unified HTTP messaging (links, forms, and Ajax calls) for software running locally or remotely
  - Promises-based API

 **In Development**